 91. Facebook Retargeting

 Place a facebook pixel and smartly utilize retargeting.
-Advertising a B2B SaaS on social media is a tough one to crack, but retargeting is one of the less invasive, more targeted practices.
+B2B SaaS marketing on social media is a tough one to crack, but retargeting is one of the less invasive, more targeted practices.
 Get creative and segment your retargeted visitors and trial signups with specific messages.

 92. Create a lookalike audience